 In Sicily, 12 kinds of fish are served, while in Bulgaria there are also 12 dishes, but all are meatless.
-In Wales, taffy making is a big tradition during Christmas.
+Taffy-making is a big tradition during Christmas in Wales.
 In Norway, a gnome brings the presents.
-In Spain, it is the Three Wise Men from the Nativity who bring the presents, and in the Anglo-American tradition, it’s Santa Claus.
+It is the Three Wise Men from the Nativity who bring the presents in Spain, and in the Anglo-American tradition, it’s Santa Claus.
 Regardless of the specifics, though, there remain a number of central features – feasts, gift giving, and family reunion – that unite the traditions.

 Christmastide.
 Christmastide, also known as the Twelve Days of Christmas, begins on December 25 and ends before the Feast of the Epiphany on January 8.
 The Feast of the Epiphany commemorates the visit of the Magi to the baby Jesus.
 In medieval England Christmastide was a period of continuous feasting and revelry.
 Christmastide ends on the Twelfth Night (made famous by Shakespeare’s play of the same name).